 [START FIGURE 12.12 HERE]

 Illustration of different types of climate services.
 Products, for instance, can focus only on climate-related information or can be designed to integrate climate information with other decision-relevant context (vertical axis) and they can be very generic in terms of relevance to a wide range of sectors or stakeholders or customized to fit the needs of a specific sector or stakeholder (horizontal axis).
-Source: Adapted from (Visscher et al., 2020).
+Source: Adapted from Visscher et al. (2020).

 [END FIGURE 12.12 HERE]